chloeloveland/obsidian-backup/Computer Science/1032 Architecture and Design/Von Neumann Architecture.md

-- The Von Neumann architecture is a computer architecture
-- it's key difference is that the instruction and data storage is held on the same [[memory]], unlike other architectures
+- The Von Neumann architecture is a computer whose key difference is that the instruction and data storage is held on the same [[memory]], unlike other architectures